 COVID-19 Update - The ABPN has been actively monitoring the events and circumstances surrounding the spread of COVID-19…

 Web pages not requiring login: The ABPN does not collect personally identifiable information from users of those parts of the ABPN’s website that do not require login, except for messages (e.g., emails or other electronic formats) sent to the ABPN.
 The ABPN retains such messages indefinitely, including the sender’s name, email address and any other information contained and/or imbedded in such messages.
-The ABPN regards such messages and the information contained therein as confidential and does not use or disclose it without the permission of the sender, except as in accord with the ABPN’s Privacy Statement and/or as necessary for the ABPN to carry out its certification or maintenance of certification processes and programs or to investigate possible violations of the ABPN’s legal rights, rules, policies or procedures.
+The ABPN regards such messages and the information contained therein as confidential and does not use or disclose it without the permission of the sender, except as in accord with the ABPN’s Privacy Statement and/or as necessary for the ABPN to carry out its initial certification or continuing certification processes and programs or to investigate possible violations of the ABPN’s legal rights, rules, policies or procedures.
 The ABPN also collects, evaluates and holds indefinitely other non-personally identifiable website use information and may use this information in accord with the ABPN’s Privacy Statement.
 In addition, the ABPN websites may place temporary cookies in the user’s browser during the use of the website.

 Web pages requiring login: For those web pages requiring login, the ABPN requires detailed, personally identifiable information from users, which is retained indefinitely.
 The ABPN may require and/or a user may submit additional information, which is also retained indefinitely.
 In addition, the ABPN logs actions taken by users, including web pages visited, information entered, time spent on the site, and the IP address of the system which took the action.
 The ABPN may use all such information in accord with the ABPN’s Privacy Statement.